Allied Health Professions/

-A healthcare documentation specialist, sometimes known as a medical transcriptionist or a medical documentation editor, listens to a voice recording made by a doctor or other healthcare professional and either transcribes the information into a captured electronic record, or reviews and edits a version produced by a speech recognition technology software program for the record.
-The reports produced become part of the legal medical record, and include medical histories, discharge summaries, physical examination reports, operating room reports, diagnostic imaging studies, consultation reports, autopsy reports, referral letters and other documents.
-These reports are important because they serve as foundation for ongoing clinical decision-making, continuity of care, maximized reimbursement, and risk management.
+A healthcare documentation specialist, sometimes known as a medical transcriptionist or a medical documentation editor, listens to a voice recording made by a physician or other healthcare professional and either transcribes the information into a captured electronic record or reviews and edits a version produced by a speech recognition technology software program for the record.
+Because the information becomes part of the legal medical record and may serve as the foundation for ongoing decision-making and care, the work that healthcare documentation specialists do is critical.

 Some healthcare providers and facilities use voice recognition software to aid in the initial oral-to-written transcription.
 However, these drafts must be carefully proofed against the original recording to ensure accuracy.
 Further editing is always required to produce a comprehensive and accurate report.

-They work with every type of healthcare provider, including doctors, nurses, physical therapists, dietitians, and other health workers.
+They work with every type of healthcare provider, including physicians, nurses, physical therapists, dietitians and other healthcare workers.

-Transcriptionists and editors spend the majority of their time sitting in front of a computer screen and use a headset to listen to their computer or another device that plays back digital voice recordings.
-A key command or foot pedal may be used to pause and restart the recording as the transcriptionist keys the words into an electronic file or edits the already-recorded document.
+Healthcare documentation specialists and editors spend the majority of their time sitting in front of a computer screen and using a headset to listen to their computer or another device that plays back digital voice recordings.
+A key command or foot pedal may be used to pause and restart the recording as the documentation specialist keys the words into an electronic file or edits the already-recorded document.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...